matter-labs/block-explorer/README.md

 To verify front-end `App` is running open http://localhost:3010 in your browser. `API` should be available at http://localhost:3020, `Worker` at http://localhost:3001 and `Data Fetcher` at http://localhost:3040.

 ## 🕵️‍♂️ Testing
-To navigate to the test documentation, go to
+To navigate to the test documentation, go to [test-documentation](./test-documentation) *make sure that you have downloaded the progect with `git clone --recursive` option.
-Run unit tests for all packages: [test-documentation](./packages/test-documentation) *make sure that you have downloaded the progect with `git clone --recursive` option.
+*if you already have the cloned repo you can use `git submodule update --init --recursive` to get submodules.

 ```bash
 npm run test